Recipe: My mum’s tuna croquettes

 - 1/2 cup peas

-- a little butter or extra virgin olive oil
+- butter or extra virgin olive oil

 - salt and pepper